JohnStrunk/wahoo-results/docs/index.rst

    self
    download
    configuration
+   faq

-Wahoo!
-Results is a free swimming scoreboard that you can use to display race results at your meets.
+|wr| is a free swimming scoreboard that you can use to display race
+results at your meets.
 It combines start list data from your meet management software (e.g., HyTek Meet Manager) with data files from a Colorado Dolphin timing system to produce an attractive scoreboard that keeps swimmers,